-Wells to wheels: electric car efficiency February 22, 2013Posted by Maury Markowitz in Uncategorized.
+Wells to wheels: electric car efficiency February 22, 2013Posted by Maury Markowitz in electric cars.

-One common argument against electrifying the car is that all it really does is move the engine from one place to another.
-Instead of burning gas under the hood of the car as you drive, it’s burned in a power plant in a field somewhere.
+One common argument against electrifying the car is that all it really does is move the engine from one place to another – from your car to a power plant.
 There’s an advantage to moving that exhaust away from people, but overall, it’s argued, the effect is pretty limited.

 So, let’s start with tank to wheel

 One of the nice things about electric motors is that they operate efficiently over a wide range of speeds.
 Not quite wide enough for use in a car, straight up, and there used to be a lot of debate about whether you should have two gears to squeeze out that extra performance, or one, and accept the losses in exchange for a much simpler transmission.
 Well that debate is over: single gears won and all modern e-cars have only one.